fluxcd/website/content/en/blog/2024-05-13-announcing-flux-v2.3.0/index.md

 {{% alert color="info" title="New maintainer" %}}
-We are very happy to announce that [Steven Wade](https://github.com/swade1987) has joined the Flux project as the maintainer of the Terraform provider.
+We are very happy to announce that [Steven Wade](https://github.com/swade1987) has joined the Flux project as a maintainer of the Terraform provider.
 Steven has been a long-time contributor to the Flux project and we are excited to have him on board!
 {{% /alert %}}